 “What’s a Bilby?”

 Doh!
 My daughter doesn’t even know what a Bilby is.
-Keep going, this is the reason you’re swapping them in the first place.
+All the more reason to swap out the Easter Bunny!

 “How about we look at some pictures on the internet?”